 Summer’s Better with Barker’s

-Easy entertaining tips to keep your cool over summer!
+Easy entertaining summer recipes and tips to keep your cool over summer!

 These longer summer days create more moments to catch up with friends and family and the season calls for easy meals that can be shared by all, without too much fuss for the cook.
-We’ve got some tips and recipes for you to use over summer to take some of the guesswork out of this busy season and make the most of the holiday summer period.
+We’ve got some tips and summer recipes for you to use to take some of the guesswork out of this busy season and make the most of the summer holiday period.

 Did someone say ‘chocolate’?